 Standing Rock Sioux Reservation, North and South Dakota, morning and early afternoon of July 25th, 2017

 I wake up at Prairie Knights Casino and Resort at the north end of Fort Yates in Standing Rock Reservation, on the North Dakota side.
-It’s by far the nicest place I’ve stayed at this trip and one of the cheapest.
+It’s by far the nicest place I’ve stayed during this trip and one of the cheapest.
 Thanks, gamblers, for subsidizing my roomy bed, my nice bathtub with its complimentary tasty-smelling chokecherry bath products, and my ultra-clean room!

 I head south on Highway 1806, otherwise known as the Native American Scenic Byway, towards the tiny unincorporated community of Kenel, in search of the site of old Fort Manuel.
-Counting the road just across from Kenel’s general store, I turn left on the third road, a dirt road, guided by a little brown road sign.
+Counting from the road just across from Kenel’s general store, I turn left on the third road, a dirt road, guided by a little brown road sign.
 Then I head straight, past the turnoff that curves off to the left back towards Kenel.
 After a little while, this road curves to the left as well and arrives at a simple, tall, broad gateway made of three large poles with a pair of antlers in the center of the crossbeam, indicating the entrance to someone’s private property, likely a farm or ranch.
 The place for which the gate marks the entry is encircled by a thick grove of trees.
 I pull off to the right of the road in before I reach the gateway.
 Then I look around and see what look like historical marker signs in the field around and beyond the left side of the wooded boundary.
 There are some wood structures rising from the grass beyond that.
 I take the little footpath heading in that direction.

 I’m here following my trail of discovery to the site where Sakakawea lived her last year, and where she died.
 She was a Shoshone girl captured and enslaved by the Hidatsa people, and became one of three purchased Native American wives of an inept, and by at least one account brutish, French Canadian fur trapper named Toussaint Charbonneau.
 Sakakawea died at only twenty-five years of age after a long illness, probably secondary to the rigors of the Lewis and Clark expedition.
 During that trek, which was otherwise only undertaken by strong, travel-hardened men, she gave birth to her first child, a son, which she carried and nursed the rest of the way.
 Despite what would seem to us as a rather grim life story, she was loved and admired for her ability to navigate most difficulties with aplomb and for her cheerful and willing disposition.
 Sakakawea went on to become one of the most famous and beloved women in American history.